 - Replacement Scrappy: Since most consider the show a Spiritual Successor to Whose Line Is It Anyway? and Drew Careys Improvaganza, some fans view Fred Willard as this, in comparison to Drew Carey.

-Also inverted as well - "Face the Music" works better here than back in Fast And Loose since guests are bound to have a harder (and thus more interesting) time guessing David Armand's gestures than regular players who see him every week.
+- Inverted as well - "Face the Music" works better here than back in Fast and Loose since guests are bound to have a harder (and thus more interesting) time guessing David Armand's gestures than regular players who see him every week.

 YMMV / Trust Us with Your Life